fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_by_transaction.md

 **Method:** `POST`

-This route takes keyword search fields, and returns the fields of the searched term.
+This route takes keyword search terms and returns awards where a certain subset of fields match against the term.
+For more information about which fields are searched, refer to https://usaspending-help.zendesk.com/hc/en-us/articles/360001255774-Keyword-Search-Question-How-does-the-Keyword-Search-work-
 ### Request
-field: Defines what award variables are returned.
+fields: An array of string column names to return.
+See Fields list below.

-filter: Defines how the transactions are filtered.
-Search term and pannel-name are required.
-Transaction type is one of pane they are looking at.
-Can be one of the following- ["Contracts", "Grants", "Direct Payments", "Loans", "Other"]
+filters: An object with `keyword` and `award_type_codes` keys. `keyword` should be a string that you are performing a keyword search operation with. `award_type_codes` is an array of strings of the award type codes that should be searched within.

-https://github.com/fedspendingtransparency/usaspending-api/wiki/Search-Filters-v2-Documentation
+A list of award type codes can be found at http://fedspendingtransparency.github.io/whitepapers/types/ https://github.com/fedspendingtransparency/usaspending-api/wiki/Search-Filters-v2-Documentation

 limit(**OPTIONAL**): how many results are returned